[Skip to Content]

 Purpose

-The academic assistance program is a tool for managers and supervisors to support academic activities that directly relate to developing an organization’s key competencies.
+The purpose of the academic assistance program is for workforce planning and development.
+It provides a tool for managers and employees to support academic activities that directly relate to the organization’s identified knowledge, skills, and behaviors (organizational competencies), and which support the mission, vision, and values of the organization.
 The academic assistance program is not an employee benefit, right or entitlement; it is a management program for workforce development.
+Denial of participation in the academic assistance program is not grievable, except on grounds of discrimination.

 Description

 The academic assistance program provides reimbursement of approved academic costs if funds are available at the agency level, and/or time off the job if the course is available only during working hours.
-Each State agency is delegated responsibility for, and authority to, administer the academic assistance program within the provisions of the state-wide policy in a fair, consistent and equitable manner.
-Each agency should have an agency coordinator to ensure consistent implementation of this policy (please see section 9 of the Personnel Policy).
-Agency Academic Assistance coodinators may contact Janice McIntyre, state-wide Academic Assistance coordinator. for additional assistance.
+Each State agency is delegated responsibility for, and authority to, administer the academic assistance program within the provisions of the state-wide policy in a fair, consistent, and equitable manner.
+Each agency should have an agency coordinator to ensure consistent implementation of this policy (please see section 9 of the policy).
+Agency Academic Assistance coordinators may contact Tammy Ball for additional assistance.

 Process

-1. Check with the agency’s Academic Assistance Coordinator (usually part of an agency’s Human Resources Department) to see if the agency has a policy and funding available for this purpose.
+1. Check with the agency’s Academic Assistance Coordinator (usually part of an agency’s Human Resources Department) to see if the agency has available funding available for this purpose.

-2. If academic assistance is available, complete the application (PD-136 or agency equivalent) prior to enrollment or in accordance with the agency schedule.
+2. If academic assistance is available, complete the application (or agency equivalent) prior to enrollment or in accordance with the agency schedule.

 3. Forward the request to the immediate supervisor for review and approval.